At Tribeca Flashpoint Academy, put your passion for games to work creating media for today's interactive world.

 Unlike other video game development schools, TFA exposes students to the full breadth of the game development pipeline, teaching every student the basics of each production role in the first year.
 Then, based on each individual student’s strengths and interests, we let students choose a specialty (what we call a “focused study”) for their second year.

 Of course, any academic program is only as good as the instructors who deliver it.
 Our distinguished faculty of industry professionals place TFA firmly among the best game development schools in the nation.
 Our full-time faculty possess an average of 10 years in active development with companies of all sizes, including large studios like EA, Bioware and Midway and boutique studios like NuFx and Robomodo.
 Read more about TFA’s game development faculty.

 When starting a career in game development, it’s important to know all that goes into developing a game.
 Still, role specialization has become a key component of the modern game development process.
 Our focused study program makes sure you will be ready to fit into a specialized role as a working, productive member of a game development studio.

 Like a “major” at a traditional school, a focused study in TFA’s Game + Interactive Media Department gives you an in-depth look at one specialized area in your discipline.
-At TFA, you can choose to focus in Game Art, Game Programming, Game Production, or Game Design.
+At TFA, you can choose to focus in Game Programming or Game Design.